Tessellation Localized Transfer learning for nonparametric regression: Problem formulation and algorithm

-\begin{rem}[Interpretation of the transfer hypothesis] The tessellation should be understood as \textit{an idealized representation of heterogeneous similarity}, not as a literal partition known to the practitioner.
-The transfer hypothesis formalizes the existence of regions in the covariate space where the target regression function admits a simple relationship with its source counterpart, while allowing this relationship to fail outside these regions.
-In particular, it does not require global similarity between the source and target distributions, nor does it assume that the partition is uniquely defined or identifiable.
-Its role is \textit{purely statistical}: it specifies a structural condition under which information transfer is possible and quantifies, through oracle inequalities, how deviations from this idealized structure affect the achievable risk.
-The proposed procedures are fully data-driven and are designed to adapt to such latent structure without requiring explicit knowledge of the tessellation. \end{rem}
+The tessellation $H^\star$ should be understood as an \textit{idealized representation of heterogeneous similarity}, not as a literal partition known to the practitioner.
+The transfer hypothesis formalizes the existence of regions in the covariate space where the target regression function admits a simple relationship with its source counterpart, while allowing this relationship to deteriorate elsewhere.
+It does not require global similarity between the source and target distributions, nor does it assume that the partition is uniquely defined or identifiable.\\ Assumption~\ref{Ass:transfer_function} is structural: on each cell $\cA_\ell^\star$, the target depends on the covariates only through the scalar quantity $\source(x)$, with no regularity imposed on the transfer function itself.
+In contrast, Assumption~\ref{Ass:local_transfer} is a local smoothness condition: near any point $x'$, the target regression function is well approximated by an affine function of $\source(x)$, up to a H\"older remainder in the ambient variable $x$.\\ The two assumptions are complementary.
+The former enforces a strong piecewise compositional structure but allows arbitrary irregularity of the transfer map, while the latter imposes smooth local behavior without requiring a global compositional representation.
+Moreover, if the compositional assumption is strengthened with sufficient smoothness (e.g.\ if $g_\ell^\star\in\cC^{1+\beta_\ell}$ and $\source\in\cC^{1}$ with non-degenerate gradient) then a Taylor expansion shows that Assumption~\ref{Ass:local_transfer} holds locally within each cell, with $\beta_{\mathrm{loc}}=\beta_\ell$.\\ Overall, the role of these assumptions is purely statistical: they specify structural conditions under which information transfer is possible and quantify, through oracle inequalities, how deviations from this idealized structure affect the achievable risk.
+The proposed procedures are fully data-driven and designed to adapt to such latent structure without requiring explicit knowledge of the tessellation. \end{rem}